In this blog, we do a detailed analysis on Vue js Vs Angular to find which one is the better framework for you.

 Grammarly, a grammar editing tool that scans your text for spelling errors, punctuations, and other syntactic and grammatical errors, uses Vue.
 Used as a browser extension, mobile keyboard, and web app, Grammarly has a simple, functional design.

-9Gag, a social media platform hosting millions of users, also uses Vue for their frontend development needs.
+9Gag, a social media platform hosting millions of users, also uses Vue for its front-end development needs.
 The site is a photo-based forum, sharing viral memes, videos, and news.
 It is a clean, sleek website and very convenient to use.

 We suggest using Angular when –

 - You want to develop large-scale, real-time, and dynamic applications

 Because of its MVC framework, Angular.js can divide large amounts of code into components.
 Thus, developing and managing apps with complex architecture is easier with Angular.
 Plus, unlike Vue, you can reuse a lot of code, which helps in cutting down developing time.